aimms/how-to/examples/functional/excel-link.rst

 If you start up the Excel spreadsheet (ExcelAddInExample.xls or Excel64AddInExample.xls), you can exchange the data contained in it with AIMMS using the Excel Add-In.
 The example uses an AIMMS model containing a simple transport model, and stores the input and output data of the model in an Excel spreadsheet.
-The actions specified in the "Aimms Interface Setup" dialog box correspond one-to-one to the calls to the Excel function library in the "Excel Linkage" section of the model tree.
+The actions specified in the "AIMMS Interface Setup" dialog box correspond one-to-one to the calls to the Excel function library in the "Excel Linkage" section of the model tree.

-To use the Excel Add-In you have to install the AIMMS Launcher, which can be downloaded from www.aimms.com/support/downloads.
+To use the Excel Add-In you have to install the AIMMS Launcher, which can be downloaded from https://www.aimms.com/support/downloads.

 Keywords:
 Excel Add-In, Spreadsheet functions, Run Time Error Handling.